aranaea/kafka-demo/README.md

 *Make sure you run `docker-compose down` before switching to dev mode.*

 ### Known Issues and Other things to worry about ###
-There currently seems to be a bug in the python kafka consumer.
-It may be related to https://github.com/dpkp/kafka-python/issues/601 because I see the behavior described there when I try to `seek_to_beginning`.
-Right now, the consumer can't read the first 2 messages so the tests fail the first time but pass the second time they're run.

 This is just a quick demo of kafka's pub sub using Python.
 It's missing _a lot_ of stuff you would want if you were going to use this in a production environment.
 Including: